DushyantSahoo/steganography/README.md

 4) Huffman coding is then used for decreasing the length of the bits to be stored
 5) This is similar to jpeg compression

-Decodin is done by just reversing the above process
+Decoding is done by just reversing the above process